BinTianqi/OwnDroidDocs/docs/SystemManager.md

 **[API24]**

+You can't use this function if there is an ongoing call on the device

 ## Edit time

 **[Device owner] [Work profile(Org)]**

-Input milliseconds from Epoch(1970/1/1 00:00:00 UTC) to your target time
+Input time in milliseconds since the Epoch(1970/1/1 00:00:00 UTC)

+[Auto time](#AutoTime) should be disabled before use this function

 ## Edit timezone